 SUBJECT SPECIFIC ENTRY REQUIREMENTS A Level Art, Craft & Design Candidates should have gained a minimum of a grade 6 in Art and Design at GCSE in order to study this course.
 A portfolio of student work would also be beneficial.
-A Level Biology Candidates should have gained a minimum of a grade 7 at GCSE Biology or a 76 if a dual award was completed.
+A Level Biology Candidates should have gained a minimum of a grade 7 at GCSE Biology or a 77 if a dual award was completed.
 Maths at Grade 7+ is also required.
 A Level Business Candidates should have gained a minimum of a grade 6 at GCSE Business if studied.
 If Business was not taken at GCSE then a 5+ in Maths and English is needed.
 BTEC Business Candidates need to have achieved at least 5 grade 4s including Maths and English.
-A Level Chemistry Candidates should have gained a minimum of a grade 7 at GCSE Chemistry or a 76 if a dual award was completed.
+A Level Chemistry Candidates should have gained a minimum of a grade 7 at GCSE Chemistry or a 77 if a dual award was completed.
 Maths at Grade 7+ is also required.
 A Level Computer Science Candidates should have gained a minimum of a grade 6 at GCSE Computer Science or a 7+ in GCSE Maths if not studied.
 BTEC Creative Media You do not need to have studied GCSE Media to study this course.
 A grade 5+ at GCSE English is required.
-A Level Design Technology Candidates should have gained a minimum of a grade 6 at GCSE Design Technology or have grade 6+ in English and Maths.
+A Level Design (Product Design) Candidates should have gained a minimum of a grade 6 at GCSE Design Technology and have grade 5+ in English and Maths.
 A portfolio of student work would also be beneficial.
+A Level Economics Candidates should have gained a minimum of a grade 6 at GCSE Maths and a grade 5 in English.
 A Level English Literature Candidates should have gained a minimum of a grade 6 at GCSE English Language or English Literature.
+BTEC Food Science & Nutrition Candidates should have gained a minimum of a grade 5 at GCSE Food Preparation & Nutrition where studied.
+All students would need a grade 5+ in Maths and English.
 A Level Geography Candidates should have gained a minimum of a grade 6 at GCSE Geography where studied.
 All students would need a grade 5+ in Maths and English.
 A Level History Candidates should have gained a minimum of a grade 6 at GCSE History or at GCSE English where not studied.
 A Level Mathematics Candidates should have gained a minimum of a grade 7 at GCSE Maths.
-Level 3 VQ Music Students must have Grade 6 in an instrument and a grade 7+ at GCSE Music.
+Level 3 VQ Music Students must have grade 3 in an instrument and a grade 4 in Maths and English.
 BTEC Performing Arts (Acting) Candidates should have gained a minimum of a grade 5+ at GCSE Drama or a Merit in Performing Arts.
-A Level Physics Candidates should have gained a minimum of a grade 7 at GCSE Physics or a 76 if a dual award was completed.
+A Level Physics Candidates should have gained a minimum of a grade 7 at GCSE Physics or a 77 if a dual award was completed.
 Maths at grade 7+ is also required.
 A Level Politics Candidates should have gained a minimum of a grade 6 at GCSE History or English.
 A Level Psychology Candidates should have gained a minimum of a grade 6 at GCSE Psychology where studied.
 A 5+ in English and Maths at GCSE is required.
 A Level Sociology Candidates should have gained a minimum of a grade 6 at GCSE Psychology where studied.
 A 5+ in English at GCSE is required.
 A Level Spanish Candidates should have gained a minimum of a grade 7 at GCSE Spanish.
-BTEC Sport (Single or Double) Successful completion of GCSE PE is preferred but not a pre-requisite.
+BTEC Sport (Single) Successful completion of GCSE PE is preferred but not a pre-requisite.